kum-deepak/elastic-dc/README.md

 Though it has missing features, the implementation is high quality.

-- The indexing uses bul APIs.
+- The indexing uses bulk APIs.
-- At the time of query - all queries are sent is one go using bulk API.
+- At the time of query - all queries are sent as a single call using bulk API.
-- If a dimension is used by multiple groups, these are combined as a single set of aggregation.
+- If a dimension is used by multiple groups, these are combined as a single set of aggregations.
 - The code is multi-thread safe.
 Entire shared data is immutable.
-- This code is written in way to easily be adapted to other Ruby-based app servers.
+- This code can be adapted to any other Ruby-based app servers.

 ## Missing features

-- Filter types other than simple and range. *In roadmap*
+- Filter types other than simple and range.
 - Ability to get rows (for data table, data grid). *In roadmap*
 - Composite keys are not supported for dimension.